 This is all a long way from the functions of your spleen organ.

 In a way, it’s a pity we use the same word for spleen organ and Spleen function because they are very different.

-When Chinese medicine developed they didn't have the same sensibilities as we have now.
-So although it is possible to find foods to build blood that are non-meat, most blood-building foods recommended in Chinese medicine do contain meat.
+When Chinese medicine developed they didn’t have the same sensibilities as we have now.
+So although it is possible to find foods to build blood that are non-meat, it has to be admitted that most blood building foods recommended in Chinese medicine do contain meat.

 Some foods are more specifically blood building foods, but every food has different qualities and it’s the mixture, both within a given food and in a mix of foods cooked together that produce the result we want.

 If you just eat blood-building foods you will make a big mistake because you will get all blocked up, constipated, heavy and lethargic.

 If, even so, you continue too long with blood building foods, you’ll probably put on weight and then get joint problems along with cardiovascular problems including arterial plaque and even hormone imbalances.

 Other foods are blood-clearing, but too many of them and you get runny stools and start feeling cold.

 Every food has its place and it takes skill to know how to balance them.